 Sales of the mezcal took off as online word of mouth spread and customers felt that they were helping their fellows while also getting a bottle of alcohol in the process.
 It’s a win-win.

-Smaller businesses have the opportunity to get even more open with their customers, not only about how they’re contributing in charitable ways but also how they in-turn are relying on their communities for support.
+Smaller businesses have the opportunity to get even more open with their customers and rely on their communities for support.

 Serranos, an Austin-based restaurant group has been very transparent with their regular customers on not only how they’re working to support their employees, but also how much they rely on the continued support of their patrons to stay in business.